 All You Need to Know about Otsukaresama

-お疲れ様 (Otsukaresama) is one of those words that anybody who has been in contact with Japanese media would have heard at least once.
-It is considered one of the most known Japanese words.
-And, even some localizations of Japanese anime, manga, or dramas leave the word as is.
-Instead of translating it, in this article, we would give a deeper look at the meaning of Otsukaresama, its history, uses, and examples.
-And even some different alternatives or words that have a similar context or use to Otsukaresama.
+お疲れ様 (Otsukaresama) is one of those words that everyone who has been in contact with Japanese media has heard at least once.
+It is considered one of the most recognizable Japanese words.
+And even some localizations of Japanese anime, manga or drama leave the word as it is.

 It was not お疲れ様 (Otsukaresama) but, お憑かれ様 (Otsukare-Sama).
 Although it has the same in pronunciation, the meaning is completely different.